Combining cosmic shear data with correlated photo-$z$ uncertainties: constraints from DESY1 and HSC-DR1: Methods

 In this expression, $k_\parallel$ and $k_\perp$ are the components of the Fourier-space wavevector ${\bf k}$ parallel and perpendicular to the line of sight, and $\chi_i$ is the radial comoving distance to redshift $z_i$. $W_i$ is the Fourier-space window function for the 3D volume covered by each redshift interval over which ${\bf N}$ has been measured.
 Finally, $P_{gg}$ is the galaxy power spectrum in redshift space, which we model as \citep{1987MNRAS.227....1K}

 Here, $f(z)$ is the linear growth rate and $b_g(z)$ is the linear galaxy bias.
 For $b_g$, we use the fit of \cite{1912.08209} for flux-limited samples, which takes the form

 with $b_1 = -0.0624$, $b_0 = 0.8346$, and $\alpha = -1.30$. $\mlim$ is the limiting magnitude in the $i$ band.
 We use $\mlim=24.5$ for HSC and $\mlim=22.5$ for DES.
-This fitting function was derived from the HSC galaxy clustering data, but we have verified that using this fit or fitting the bias directly to the galaxy clustering auto-correlation of the DES sample leads to negligible differences in our final analysis.
+This fitting function was derived from the HSC galaxy clustering data, but we have verified that using this fit or fitting the bias directly to the galaxy clustering cross-correlation of the DES sample with Planck 18 CMB lensing~\cite{1807.06210}\footnote{The galaxy clustering fields from the DES weak lensing samples are computed considering the official weak lensing redshift distributions and the number counts and overdensity field as given by the galaxy position in the \mcal catalog for the galaxies lying in the corresponding redshift bin.
+Finally, the mask used is that of the redMaGiC sample~\cite{1708.01536} and the covariance is approximated by the Knox formula~\cite{astro-ph/9504054}.} leads to negligible differences in our final analysis once the diagonal of $P$ is enlarged to match the official errors.

 We model the window function $W_i$ as that of a top-hat cylinder with a comoving width $\Delta\chi$ given by the redshift interval used to define the redshift distribution histogram, and a radius $R=\chi\theta_{\rm sky}$, where $A_{\rm sky}=\pi\theta_{\rm sky}^2=2\,{\rm deg}^2$ is the area of the COSMOS field used in our analysis.
 The resulting functional form for $W_i$ is